Skip to main content

 • Ephemeral DID: did:lithtrix:ephemeral:<session_id> — distinct from persistent did:lithtrix:{agent_id}

 Ephemeral tier does not grant stake/sponsor/established flags and does not copy reputation from persistent passports.
 Persistent flows (register, derivation, challenge-verify) remain unchanged (D87).
 Machine-readable GET /v1/capabilities → passport documents enumerate stable URIs, algorithm (ed25519), challenge routes, TTL hints, docs_urlhttps://lithtrix.ai/passports.html.
+See also Tool passports — MCP / tool-layer passports with model_provenance (Arc 28 G28.0).
 See also Passport derivation spec — deterministic Ed25519 from operator master seed + agent UUID.
 See also Passport migration — bearer continuity, passport_present, honesty about historical tenants lacking rows, plus companion public note https://lithtrix.ai/blog-passports.html.

 Operational limits (explicit non-goals)